LeBron James: Entertainment

-In February 2019, it was revealed that James would executive produce rapper 2 Chainz's new album Rap or Go to the League.
-A Def Jam press release said the intent of the album is "celebrating black excellence and focusing on the power of education and entrepreneurship."
-The press release also says the title "challenges the notion that the only way out of the inner city is either to become a rapper or a ball player."
-As of June 2023, James is the most followed basketball player on Instagram, with over 155 million followers.
+James and his business partner Maverick Carter own the production company SpringHill Entertainment.
+The company's first project was the documentary More Than a Game (2009), which chronicled James's high school years.
+Series produced by SpringHill include the game show The Wall, the sports documentary series Becoming, the sitcom Survivor's Remorse, and the animated web series The LeBrons.
+In 2016, CNBC aired a reality series hosted by James called Cleveland Hustles, which featured aspiring entrepreneurs competing to open businesses under the mentorship of a Cleveland investor.
+In 2023, SpringHill and Warner Bros. released a reboot of the House Party film series, which contains a cameo by James.

-In June 2022, it was announced James was launching a media company in partnership with professional tennis player Naomi Osaka and Maverick Carter.
-The production and content creation company will be named Hana Kuma, which means "flower" and "bear" in Japanese.
+James was the executive producer of rapper 2 Chainz's 2019 album Rap or Go to the League.
+A press release said the album celebrates "black excellence" while challenging "the notion that the only way out of the inner city is either to become a rapper or a ball player."
+In June 2022, it was announced that James was launching a media company, Hana Kuma, in partnership with the professional tennis player Naomi Osaka and Maverick Carter.

 In March 2024, James and JJ Redick launched a podcast called Mind the Game, where the two have "pure conversations about basketball."
-The podcast was suspended after Redick was hired as head coach for the Los Angeles Lakers in June 2024.
-In March 2025, a second season was announced with Steve Nash replacing Redick as James' new co-host.
+(Note: Attributed to multiple references:) The podcast was suspended after Redick was hired as head coach for the Los Angeles Lakers in June 2024.
+In March 2025, a second season was announced with Steve Nash replacing Redick as James's co-host.